-Only peripherals complying with the FCC class B limits may be attached to this equipment.
+Only peripherals complying with the FCC class B limits can be attached to this equipment.
 Operation with non-compliant peripherals or peripherals not recommended by TOSHIBA is likely to result in interference to radio and TV reception.
-Shielded cables must be used between the external devices and the computer's External RGB monitor port, Universal Serial Bus (USB 2.0 and 3.0) ports, HDMI port and microphone jack.
+Shielded cables must be used between the external devices and the computer's external RGB monitor port, Universal Serial Bus (USB 3.0) ports, HDMI out port and Headphone/Microphone jack.
 Changes or modifications made to this equipment, not expressly approved by TOSHIBA or parties authorized by TOSHIBA could void the user's authority to operate the equipment.